515th year of the true gods

 Tech degraded over time, and dozens of failures might have occurred in the decades since maintenance crews checked the shields along the roads or on the city walls.
 Electronics deteriorated beneath the glaring suns, cars crashed into critical systems, software glitched, power supplies failed, and salvagers with questionable ethics took parts for trade.

 The beast crested the dome of the shield and descended toward the far side of the small city.

 Avril climbed into the gunner’s seat attached to the ancient laser-cannon.
 The power gauge was full, and the machinery clunked and whirred as it jolted Avril up into the firing position.
 Accustomed to voice-controlled AI, Avril fumbled for the controls to zoom in on the dragon and track its path.

 He’d been salvaging tech in Taral for two days, and for most of that time, he’d been alone.

 Taral had been home to maybe ten thousand people before the Cleansing, but in the last two decades, it was unlikely the population had exceeded more than a handful of transient squatters, salvagers, or vultures.

 Earlier that afternoon, he’d heard the distinctive boom-boom, boom-boom of vulture music announcing unwelcome rivals in Taral.
-As the dragon approached the part of the city where the vultures were, human shouts and howls joined the music.
+As the dragon approached the part of the city the vultures occupied, human shouts and howls joined the music.

 “Crazy bastards,” Avril muttered.

-When the vultures had entered the city from the north, Avril considered returning to his vehicle and making a run for it south, but if the vultures’ scanners spotted him, they’d make sport of him, and who knew what they’d do after a chase with their blood up.
+When the vultures had entered the city from the north, Avril had considered returning to his vehicle and making a run for it south, but if the vultures’ scanners spotted him, they’d make sport of him, and who knew what they’d do after a chase with their blood up.
 Vultures were obnoxious, and they treated the wastelands like their own personal playground and involved everybody they met in their often deadly games.

 With his true salvage already stowed in his car, Avril had rushed to the wall to use the laser-cannon as a diversion for the vultures, even as he hoped they’d pass him by without incident.